mffiedler/svt-case-doc/learn/statefulset.md

 * Order start/termination order

 ## Practice stateful app in OC cluster
-Run the following command if we use examples () from the above k8s doc:
+Run the following command if we use examples from the above k8s doc:

 ```sh
 oadm policy add-scc-to-user anyuid -z default
 ```
+This command adds default (SA) to anyuid (SCC).
+Check [security](security.md) for details.

-Note that the following command did not work yet in the test:
+Note that the following command did not work yet in the test (requiring k8s version 1.7+):

 ```sh
 # kubectl patch statefulset web -p '{"spec":{"updateStrategy":{"type":"RollingUpdate"}}}'